Philadelphia International Airport: History

 In 2011, a nearly 85,000-square-foot mural was completed along the sides of the airport parking garages that face I-95.
 The design includes images taken from photographs of Philadelphians dancing by local photographer JJ Tiziou.
 More than 800 people painted the mural over four months.

+On November 14, 2019, after a five-year project, extended Runway 27L was dedicated and opened for operations.
+The runway was extended 1,500 feet to 12,000 feet with several new taxiways to accommodate the newest fleet of large aircraft that are popular on many long-haul flights.
+Runway 9R/27L, at 12,000 feet is the longest civil runway in all of Pennsylvania.

+In 2023, the airport began a $15 million multi-year project to renovate and expand the airport's restroom facilities, funded by a FAA Airport Terminal Program grant included in the federal Infrastructure Investment and Jobs Act that was signed into law by President Joe Biden.
+The project will construct two new restrooms, five lactation suites, four service animal relief areas, 49 gender neutral restrooms, three adult assisted care restrooms, and upgrade 30 existing restrooms to be compliant with the Americans with Disabilities Act.
+In 2024, the airport received $20.4 million in federal funds allocated from the Infrastructure Investment and Jobs Act to perform HVAC and electrical system repairs at several terminals, baggage claims and ticket areas, and pedestrian bridges.

 Facilities

 Terminals

 Philadelphia International Airport has six terminals with a total of 126 gates.
 Non pre-cleared international arrivals are processed in Terminal A. American operates Admirals Clubs in Terminal A, the B/C connector and Terminal F. Terminal A also contains a British Airways Galleries Lounge as well as a American Express Centurion Lounge.
 Terminal D contains a United Club as well as a Delta Sky Club.
 A USO lounge is located in Terminal E.